Cruise Ship Accident & Injury Lawyers

 - The cruise excursion or tour company that hosted an off-ship outing

-Our attorneys will help you find the proper party to sue for damages in your case.
+Our cruise ship injury attorneys will help you find the proper party to sue for damages in your case.

 To get compensation for your injuries, you typically must show that the responsible parties committed some sort of “negligence.”
 Negligence in a cruise injury case is based on a breach of a duty that the cruise company owed you.
 The specific duty that they owed you will depend on the specifics of the injury, but the duty usually comes in the form of a duty to keep the ship safe, to provide clean food and water, and to provide reasonable security on board the ship.
 It also involves the duty to refrain from intentionally injuring passengers.

 A breach of the duty of care happens when a ship passenger experiences injury or harm.
 If you want to bring a lawsuit against cruise ship for personal injury or damages, seek legal representation from our experienced maritime law attorneys.
 We can help investigate what the cruise ship’s staff and crew did wrong and how this constitutes a legal breach of duty that can justify a court ordering compensation for your injuries.
 Our cruise ship lawyers can help you meet the burden of proving your case by helping find and present evidence and witness testimony.

 Cruise Ship Passenger Ticket Contracts and Restrictions on Cruise Ship Injury Claims